clc3-CloudComputing/ws22/3 Kubernetes/exercise 3.3/README.md

 ## Instructions

-1. Create a file `deployment.yaml` with the following content and insert your DockerHub account:
+1. Create a file `deployment.yaml` with the following content:

     ```yaml
     apiVersion: apps/v1